UK competition watchdog proposes car insurance shakeup

 LONDON Britain's competition watchdog has proposed a series of reforms of the car insurance industry aimed at reducing premiums for motorists, which it says are inflated by unnecessary costs.

 In a statement on Thursday, the Competition & Markets Authority (CMA) suggested measures including a cap on replacement car charges sent to the insurer of the at-fault driver after an accident.
-It said these cost consumers between 70 million and 180 million pounds ($120 million and $300 million) a year.
+It said these cost consumers between 70 million and 180 million pounds a year.

 Preliminary findings published in December by the CMA's predecessor, the Competition Commission, said car insurance in Britain was too expensive because of complexity in the claims process and a lack of incentives to keep costs down.